ncbi/elastic-blast-docs/docs/source/quickstart-gcp.rst

 Set up an output bucket (if one doesn't exist)
 ----------------------------------------------

+Please run the command below to create or verify that a results bucket rexists.
+If the bucket does not exist, there will be an error message followed by the creation of the bucket.

 .. code-block:: shell

     gsutil ls gs://elasticblast-${USER} >& /dev/null || gsutil mb gs://elasticblast-${USER}